pcraster/pcraster/documentation/pcraster_project/install.rst

 Prerequisites
 -------------

-We recommend to download and install |miniconda|.
+We recommend to download and install the |mambaforge| distribution.
-The user guide and short reference on Conda can be found |minicondadoc|.
+The user guide and short reference on conda can be found |minicondadoc|.

 Installing PCRaster
 -------------------

-After setting up Conda you can create a new environment and install PCRaster.
+After setting up conda you can create a new environment and install PCRaster.

 To only install the latest PCRaster version use: